freeapidev/freeapi/README.md

 # FreeAPI

-FreeAPI is a large collection of free data and endpoints
+FreeAPI is a large collection of free data and endpoints.
+View detailed documentation at docs.freeapi.dev